 Ok, so what does a smart thermostat have to do with smart ceiling fans?
-The Ecobee4 smart thermostat is a multi-purpose tool that can help you make your smart fans a little bit smarter.
+The Ecobee Smart Thermostat Pro is a multi-purpose tool that can help you make your smart fans a little bit smarter.
 This thermostat comes equipped with built-in Amazon Alexa voice services that don’t require a separate speaker, and can be programmed to sync with your smart fans once you have them installed.
 In addition to all this, simply having a smart thermostat can save you upwards of 12 percent on your heating costs, and more than 15 percent on your cooling costs.

-Among the smart fans that can be integrated with Ecobee4 are the Haiku and Haiku L fans from Haiku Home, as well as conventional fans connected to the Bond smart fan controller.
+Among the smart fans that can be integrated with Ecobee are the Haiku and Haiku L fans from Haiku Home, as well as conventional fans connected to the Bond smart fan controller.

-If you’re still using an outdated conventional thermostat, upgrading to a smart option like the ecobee4 can help make your home a little bit smarter overall.
+If you’re still using an outdated conventional thermostat, upgrading to a smart option like the ecobee can help make your home a little bit smarter overall.